2ndSightLab/aws-deploy/README.md

 \
 ^^^^ and this is why everything should be first class CLoudForamtion citizen rather than a blog of JSON in a property.  \

-# FYI ON GITHUB REPOS:
+# FYI on GitHub Repos:

 I do not like that AWS CloudShell has a github credential helper that wants you to store your credentials.
 To prompt for credentials instead run this: